 2) JR East Travel Center in Haneda Airport (T3, 6:45am-8pm)

-Also note the restriction of sales only apply to the Tokyo area, so cards with similar function (such as the ICOCA in the Kansai region) can be more easily obtained in other parts of the country.
+The restriction of sales only apply to the Tokyo area, so cards with similar function (such as the ICOCA in the Kansai region) can be easily obtained in other parts of the country.

 THE DIGITAL VERSION (ONLY FOR IPHONE USERS)